Office Space: Box office

-Office Space was released on February 19, 1999, at the end of the release calendar's "dump months", in 1,740 theatres, grossing $4.2 million on its opening weekend.
+Office Space was released on February 19, 1999, at the end of the release calendar's "dump months", in 1,740 theaters, grossing $4.2 million on its opening weekend.
 That was eighth overall and second for new releases after October Sky.
 Herman said he was elated after seeing the film in Los Angeles and hearing it had made $7 million, until friends more familiar with the movie business told him that was considered a poor performance.

 Suhrstedt saw it later in Burbank, and the theater was almost full.
 He assured Judge that word of mouth would slowly increase the audience.
 However, in early March, Fox pulled it from three-quarters of the screens it had been on after it barely made a million dollars that weekend.
 The movie's grosses continued to decline precipitously, and after the end of March, when it pulled in less than $40,000 from 75 screens, it was pulled from release altogether.
-According to Judge, a studio executive blamed the movie exclusively for the failure, telling him "Nobody wants to see your little movie about ordinary people and their boring little lives".
+According to Judge, a studio executive blamed the movie exclusively for the failure, telling him "Nobody wants to see your little movie about ordinary people and their boring little lives."

 It went on to make $10.8 million in North America.
 The international release brought an additional $2 million.
 On home release, $8 million in DVD, Blu-ray Disc and VHS sales were sold at release as of April 2006.